 Timothy has an important role to play in appointing and training leaders in the church and he cannot do this if he is constantly ill.

 This section is a summary statement regarding the entire issue of choosing or rejecting different men for the position of leadership in the church beginning in verse 22 where Paul instructs him to be careful in being too hasty in appointing men as elders.

 The sins of some men are quite evident, going before them to judgment; for others, their sins follow after.

 - I Timothy 5:24

-So Paul is saying, in the matter of choosing the right man for the eldership, do not worry about choosing the wrong person.
-When deciding about a man's worthiness, you will be able to see fairly easily his faults and weaknesses (sins of some men are quite evident; for example, someone's arrogance or foolishness).
+Paul, therefore, is saying that in the matter of choosing the right man for the eldership, do not worry about choosing the wrong person.
+When deciding about a man's worthiness, you will be able to see fairly easily his faults and weaknesses (the sins of some men are quite evident; for example, someone's arrogance or foolishness).

-For others, their sins follow, meaning that their sins are "not evident," they are in back of them.
-However in the same manner, these sins also become evident when Timothy examines these men in the light of the qualifications Paul has outlined previously.
+For others, their sins follow, meaning that their sins are "not evident," they are behind them (out of view).
+However, in the same manner, these sins also become evident when Timothy examines these men in the light of the qualifications Paul has outlined previously.